Reporting Boat Accidents

 Failure to submit an accident report as required by law is a misdemeanor and is punishable by a fine not to exceed $1,000 or imprisonment not to exceed six months or both.

-Reports should be signed and mailed, or faxed to:
+Reports should be signed and mailed to:

 California Division of Boating and Waterways

 Attn: Boating Accident Unit

 PO Box 942896

 When submitting reports by mail, keep a copy for your records.